Menu

 Sarah Rosenfeld, BCBA, LBA

-I am deeply passionate about advancing behavior analysis across the islands and supporting the needs of our neighbor island communities.
-My background in social work, special education, and ABA, combined with my experience as an RBT, has given me a unique perspective that I look forward to bringing to the board.
-I am excited to collaborate with other board members to ensure the voices of our neighbor island community are well-represented.
+Sarah is deeply passionate about advancing behavior analysis across Hawaiʻi and advocating for the unique needs of neighbor island communities.
+Her background in social work, special education, and ABA, combined with her experience across multiple roles, brings a valuable and grounded perspective to the board.
+She looks forward to collaborating with fellow board members to ensure neighbor island voices are well represented.

 "Empowering Change, One Behavior at a Time."